Ahmed Youssef

 Responsibilities include:

-• Designed a GAN-based art generator using CLIP model and text prompts, resulting in a publication at the NeurIPS ML for Creativity and Design workshop
+• Published a GAN-based art generator using CLIP at NeurIPS ML for Creativity and Design workshop

 UC Center for Entrepreneurship